We are obviously showing the strain of retiring early ... being retired since 1994...and been married since 1975.

 The first tenent of frugal retirement living, is to realize the importance of time compared to money... the more years you work the less you will be retired, and as we age physically we will become less and less able to achieve our retirement dreams.

-We started off with eight years of living on a sailboat in the Caribbean...could I do that again at age 67... sure we saw many people at that age or over enjoying this fun lifestyle.
+We started off with eight years of living on a sailboat in the Caribbean...could I do that again being born in 1945(do the math)... sure we saw many people at that age or over enjoying this fun lifestyle.

 But going up the mast, 53 feet above the deck, to change a lightbulb is not my idea of fun anymore...
 I am very careful when I use a ladder around the house now.